-1. Vet Interviewees Thoroughly
+1. Vet interviewees thoroughly

 An in-person interview should be among the last steps of your hiring process.
 You can go ahead and send an online test, conduct simple online searches through social media, and check for possible problems well before asking for an in-person interview.

-If you prescreen your interviewees with a quick phone call interview, you can weed out candidates who aren’t responsible enough to answer their phone or who otherwise wouldn’t be a good fit.
+If you pre-screen your interviewees with a quick phone call interview, you can weed out candidates who aren’t responsible enough to answer their phone or who otherwise wouldn’t be a good fit.

-3. Set Expectations Early
+3. Set expectations early

 One of the most important things that you can do to reduce the number of “no shows” is to set your expectations early.
 When you let candidates know that your company takes appointments seriously and is unable to reschedule no-show appointments, there is a more serious consequence of not showing up.
 They should always know what’s at stake.

 Interview “no shows” can be frustrating, but there are plenty of people out there looking for jobs.
-Use these tips to minimize the “no shows” and focus on the people that do show on time.
+Use these tips to minimize the “no shows” and focus on the people that do show up on time.